 The ranch has served as a private retreat for veterans and first responders — a quiet place to put down a heavy week, where the only thing asked of you is to be still for a while.

 That is the kind of ground this is.
-Eighty acres, bordered by wilderness, with the systems and the connection to live on it indefinitely or visit it twice a year.
+Eighty acres, ringed by large and mostly empty parcels and minutes from open public land, with the systems and the connection to live on it indefinitely or visit it twice a year.
+Thirty of those acres are fenced — enough to keep horses, and to keep the free-range cattle and the bears on the far side of the wire.
+In summer you can hear the cattle lowing somewhere down the mountain, the oldest sound in Montana.
 Mineral rights are not included in the sale.
 Everything else — the land, the views, the seclusion, the well, the meadow — conveys as one private holding.

-Thousands of acres of public land at the property line.
+Thousands of acres of public land minutes away.
 Hunt, ride, hike, or pan the ground where Montana gold began.

 In 1852, the first gold in Montana was found at Gold Creek.
 The history you would be standing on.

-Sweetwater Ranch is 80 deeded acres on a private mountaintop above Gold Creek, in Powell County, Montana.
-It is bordered by thousands of acres of public land, so the sense of space extends well beyond the property line.
+Sweetwater Ranch is 80 deeded acres on a private mountaintop above Gold Creek, in Powell County, Montana — owner-described as some of the most beautiful, private ground in the state.
+It sits minutes from thousands of acres of public land, and the surrounding parcels are large and almost entirely unoccupied, so the sense of space extends well beyond the property line.

 Yes — and done well.
 The property runs on solar power, a private well, and an on-site septic system.
 It is fully self-sufficient without sacrificing comfort.